-Figure 3 presents the correlation coefficients for the Southwest.
-The columns summarize the results for each time interval and the rows present the measured correlation coefficients versus several alternative candidate sets of variables.
+Figure 3 presents the correlation coefficients for the Southwest.11 The columns summarize the results for each time interval and the rows present the measured correlation coefficients versus several alternative candidate sets of variables.
 The first column summarizes results for a time interval of 1 hour.
 The second, third, and fourth columns plot the same results using time intervals of 2, 3, and 4 hours.
 Results in the top row present correlation coefficients versus the distance between the two locations.
-Results in the middle row present correlation coefficients versus distance divided by time interval multiplied by an implied relative cloud speed; this estimated cloud speed is related to the Dispersion Factor introduced by Hoff and Perez (2010).
+Results in the middle row present correlation coefficients versus distance divided by time interval.
+Results in the bottom row present correlation coefficients versus distance divided by time interval multiplied by relative speed;12 this term is related to the Dispersion Factor introduced by Hoff and Perez (2010).
 The dashed line in the bottom figures represents the results of a generalized method, proposed in this paper for use in future tools, that will be validated in the present analysis.
 Results are calculated using parameters obtained from SolarAnywhere.

 Figure 4 and Figure 5 present comparative results for the Great Plains and Hawaii.
 The patterns presented in the figures are similar across all time intervals in the three geographic locations.
 Figure 6 compresses the results for each location and presents results where all time intervals are combined into the same figure.